sercankulcu/sercankulcu.github.io/_humanity/2019-02-15-mesopotamia-where-civilization-learned-to-organize.md

    - sumer
 ---

 Mesopotamia means the land between rivers.
 The Tigris and Euphrates created fertile environments, but fertility alone did not create civilization.

-Water had to be managed.

-Fields coordinated.

-Surplus stored.

-Disputes settled.

-Labor organized.

-The environment rewarded cooperation and punished failure.

-This made Mesopotamia one of the great laboratories of early institutional life.
+Water had to be managed, fields coordinated, surplus stored, disputes settled, and labor organized.
+The environment rewarded cooperation and punished failure, making Mesopotamia one of the great laboratories of early institutional life.

 Cities such as Uruk grew to remarkable scale.

-Temples became economic centers.

-Scribes recorded transactions.

-Rulers organized labor and warfare.

-Trade moved goods across long distances.
+Temples became economic centers, scribes recorded transactions, rulers organized labor and warfare, and trade moved goods across long distances.
 Civilization became administrative.

 This is easy to miss when ancient history is presented as a sequence of kings.
 The deeper transformation was bureaucratic.

-Someone had to count grain.
+Someone had to count grain, track livestock, measure land, record debts, and allocate labor.

-Track livestock.

-Measure land.

-Record debts.

-Allocate labor.

 Administration is not glamorous.
 It is civilization's nervous system.

 Mesopotamia also shows how environmental opportunity and political power interact.

-Irrigation can increase food production.

-But irrigation systems require maintenance.

-Canals cross property.

-Water use must be coordinated.

-This creates authority.
+Irrigation can increase food production, but irrigation systems require maintenance.
+Canals cross property, water use must be coordinated, and this creates authority.
 The institution that manages water may gain power over farmers.

 Infrastructure becomes politics.

 The same is true today.

-Who controls electricity?

-Data?

-Transport?

-Water?

-Networks create dependency.

-Dependency creates leverage.
+Who controls electricity, data, transport, or water?
+Networks create dependency, and dependency creates leverage.

 Early cities also produced social stratification.
 Priests, rulers, officials, merchants, artisans, laborers, and slaves occupied unequal positions.

-Surplus allowed specialization.

-Specialization created hierarchy.

-Again, complexity and inequality grew together.
+Surplus allowed specialization, specialization created hierarchy, and complexity and inequality often grew together.

 This does not mean hierarchy was inevitable.
 It means large systems create coordination problems, and some solutions concentrate authority.

 Mesopotamia also developed writing partly from administrative needs.
 Tokens, marks, and tablets helped track goods and obligations.

-Writing later expanded into literature, law, diplomacy, and religion.

-But its early roots were practical.
+Writing later expanded into literature, law, diplomacy, and religion, but its early roots were practical.

 Civilization learned to externalize memory because memory had become too large for individuals.
 This is a profound transition.

-An oral promise depends on people remembering.

-A written record persists.

-The institution gains memory.
+An oral promise depends on people remembering, while a written record persists.
+The institution gains memory, and that changes power.

-That changes power.

-Debt can survive the debtor's conversation.
+Debt can survive the debtor's conversation, tax can be recorded, ownership can be documented, and a king's order can travel.

-Tax can be recorded.

-Ownership can be documented.

-A king's order can travel.

 Writing makes administration durable.

 Mesopotamian societies also produced some of the earliest known legal codes.

-These did not create equality before law in a modern sense.

-Penalties could differ by status.

-But codification still represented an important shift.
+These did not create equality before law in a modern sense, and penalties could differ by status.
+But codification still represented an important shift: rules became more explicit, and authority could point to standards beyond immediate personal judgment.

-Rules became more explicit.

-Authority could point to standards beyond immediate personal judgment.

 Law becomes an object.

-This can restrain arbitrariness.

-It can also formalize inequality.
+This can restrain arbitrariness, but it can also formalize inequality.
 Institutions are never automatically just because they are formal.

 Mesopotamia also gives us one of humanity's oldest literary reflections on mortality: the Epic of Gilgamesh.

-A king confronts death.

-Friendship.

-Loss.

-The desire for immortality.
+A king confronts death, friendship, loss, and the desire for immortality.
 Thousands of years later, the emotional structure remains familiar.

 This is important.
 Administrative civilization and existential humanity grew side by side.

-People counted grain.

-And mourned.

-Built walls.

-And feared death.

-Invented law.

-And asked what life meant.
+People counted grain and mourned, built walls and feared death, invented law and asked what life meant.

 Civilization did not replace the human condition.
 It gave it larger structures.

-Mesopotamia is therefore important not because it was the only beginning.

-It was one of several.
+Mesopotamia is therefore important not because it was the only beginning; it was one of several.
 It matters because it shows humanity learning to coordinate at scale.

-Cities became institutions.

-Institutions became states.

-And once administration existed, power could become systematic.
+Cities became institutions, institutions became states, and once administration existed, power could become systematic.